 How We Get Comfy with Our Work Ways

-Individuals form their beliefs and attitudes about work from factors like upbringing, education, and personal experiences.
+Individuals form their beliefs and attitudes about work from upbringing, education, and personal experiences.
 Organizational culture and top management’s communication also influence these beliefs.
-Peers and colleagues have a significant impact on a person’s work environment and team dynamics.
+Peers and colleagues significantly impact a person’s work environment and team dynamics.

-Values, hierarchy, urgency, people orientation, and functional orientation shape the work environment and team dynamics within an organization.
-To create a positive work atmosphere, it’s important to align values, build trust, promote teamwork, and nurture psychological safety.
-Appreciation, resilience, and staying aligned with the company’s vision and goals are crucial for maintaining a positive work environment.
+Values, hierarchy, urgency, people orientation, and functional orientation shape an organization’s work environment and team dynamics.
+Aligning values, building trust, promoting teamwork, and nurturing psychological safety are essential for creating a positive work atmosphere.
+Appreciation, resilience, and alignment with the company’s vision and goals are crucial for maintaining a positive work environment.

 Tips to Keep Our Work Feels Going Strong

-Maintaining a positive work vibe and keeping motivation strong is important for productivity and overall well-being.
+Maintaining a positive work vibe and motivation are essential for productivity and well-being.

-One effective strategy is creating a strong set of organizational beliefs and attitudes that align with the company’s vision and goals.
+One effective strategy is creating strong organizational beliefs and attitudes that align with the company’s vision and goals.
 This helps employees understand expectations and feel rewarded for upholding these values.

 Leaders and teams can contribute to shaping a positive work environment by modeling desired behaviors, providing clear communication, and recognizing and appreciating the efforts of their team members.